sa-tre/satre-specification/docs/source/pillars/information_governance.md

 * - Statement
   - Guidance
   - Importance
-* - You must ensure that suppliers, contractors and sub-contractors align with the security requirements of you TRE.
+* - You must ensure that suppliers, contractors and sub-contractors with access to your TRE align with your security requirements.
   - These should be included as mandatory, non-functional requirements in during procurement and contracting.
     This will also include contractor staff contracts for example, legal liability and NDAs.
   - Mandatory